-Situated just an hour south of Sydney along the beautiful Grand Pacific Drive, ‘The Gong’ is the third largest city in the state of New South Wales.
+Situated just an hour south of Sydney along the beautiful Grand Pacific Drive, ‘the Gong’ (as it’s known locally) is the third largest city in the state of New South Wales.

 Attracted by the beach-and-park lifestyle and relaxed seaside vibe, increasing numbers of Sydneysiders are choosing to settle in Wollongong, while travellers and weekenders also flock here to revel in the outstanding beauty of the region’s coastline and hinterland.